lawalgren/ml-notes/notes.md

 Data Preparation Tools
   * Know the different AWS services that allow you to transform data
   * Know what a Data Catalog, Crawlers, and Jobs are in AWS Glue
-  * Be able to identify the different AWS servics and when to use one transformation over another
+  * Be able to identify the different AWS services and when to use one transformation over another

 # Data Analysis and Visualization